-Most of the time we want definitions to be scoped so this pattern will show up very often.
-Another important thing to note about the Lua language is that in contrast to many other programming languages, functions are first class variables.
+Most of the time we want definitions to be scoped, so this pattern will show up often.
+Another important thing to note about the Lua language is that, in contrast to many other programming languages, functions are first class variables.
 That means that when we declare a function, what we actually do is assign a value of type function to a variable.
-That is to say, that these two statements are equivalent.
+That is to say, these two statements are equivalent:

-'''

 function f(...) end f = function(...) end

-'''

-Lua implements only a single complex datastructure, the table.
-Tables in Lua act as arrays and key-value storage at the same time, in fact it is possible to mix both forms of access within a single instance as in the following example.
+Lua implements only a single complex data structure, the table.
+Tables in Lua act as both arrays and key-value storage; in fact, it is possible to mix both forms of access within a single instance, as in the following:

-'''

-local t = { 11, 22, 33, foo = "bar" }

-print(t[2], t["foo"], t.foo) -- 22 bar bar
+local t = { 11, 22, 33, foo = "bar" } print(t[2], t["foo"], t.foo) -- 22 bar bar f("foo")) f"foo" f"foo" f({ 11, 22, 33 }) f{ 11, 22, 33 }

-'''

-Note that array indexing in Lua starts at 1.
+As can be inferred from that, array indexing in Lua starts at 1.
 For tables and strings Lua offers a useful shortcut.
 When calling a function with a single literal string or table, parentheses can be omitted.
 In the following snippet the statements on the left are equivalent to the ones on the right.